euank/euank.com/_posts/2018-10-19-s3-cors-pfffff.md

 ## What's S3's CORS setup?

-By default, S3 provides no CORS headers, meaning all requests to the S3 API and objects in S3 buckets from Javascript are blocked.
+By default, S3 provides no CORS headers, meaning all requests to the S3 API and objects in S3 buckets from JavaScript are blocked.

 The [JavaScript SDK's
 documentation](https://aws.amazon.com/developers/getting-started/browser/)